Romani people in Georgia (country)

-Romani people in Georgia (Georgian: ბოშები) are citizens of Georgia which are of Romani descent.
-604 Romani people officially live in Georgia, most of which live in Tbilisi.
+Romani people in Georgia (Georgian: ბოშები) are citizens of Georgia who are of Romani descent.
+According to official figures, 604 Romani people officially live in Georgia, most of whom live in Tbilisi.

 Many of these Roma came from other parts of the former Soviet Union.
 A large influx of Romani people fled eastern Ukraine and Moldova to Georgia due to the Soviet famine of 1930–1933.